Apurwa599/Implementation-of-IQR/README.md

 - After applying the IQR method, the dataset became more balanced.
 - Removing extreme values helped in reducing skewness and improving
 - the reliability of further analysis and machine learning models.

+### Conclusion
+The IQR technique proved to be an effective method for identifying and handling outliers.
+Proper outlier treatment improved data quality and created a strong foundation for accurate analysis and modeling.